-- 1.3 billion people have received safe drinking water.
+- 14.9 million people have gained access to basic drinking water.

 Tell your members of Congress that you support foreign assistance and ask them to reject any budget appropriation deals that cut total funding for this small 1% of the federal budget that saves lives.